 The School promotes the understanding of the Old and New Testaments in the Christian faith.
 All students are exposed to the life and teachings of Jesus, and Secondary students are taught the various ways scripture can be read and interpreted.

-Our students regularly attend Eucharist (Mass or The Lord’s Supper) according to the rites of the Anglican Church, learn about the Church’s history, other faith traditions and how to conduct themselves in places of worship.
+Our students regularly attend Eucharist service according to the rites of the Anglican Church, learn about the Church’s history, other faith traditions and how to conduct themselves in places of worship.
 The Chaplain is at the centre of the spiritual life of the School and is available for counselling, spiritual direction and sacramental ministry.
+Students are invited to be Baptised or receive First Communion as part of a School service each year.
+For more information and to have your child participate, please visit the information and registration page.

 The big questions of faith and life are discussed honestly and openly with an emphasis on careful and respectful discussion.
 Students are encouraged to think philosophically through their life questions and develop their own thoughtful system of values.